hiveot/hub.capnp/README.md

 ### Reference Plugin s
 The WoST project plans to include several plugins for working out of the box.

 * The 'discovery' protocol binding announces the gateway on the local network using mDNS.
-This is intended to let Secured Things discover the gateway.
+This is intended to let WoST Things discover the gateway.

 * The  'wost' protocol binding provides a websocket API for use by WoST Things to provision, publish TD's, publish events, and receive actions.